-- 1. Click the Start button. - 2.
-Click Files and Settings Transfer Wizard. - 3.
-When the Files and Settings Transfer Wizard welcome screen appears, click Next. - 4.
-On the Which computer is this? screen, click New Computer and click Next. - 5.
-On the Do you have a Windows XP CD? screen, click I will use the wizard from the Windows XP CD and click Next. - 6.
+- 2. When the Files and Settings Transfer Wizard welcome screen appears, click Next. - 3.
+On the Which computer is this? screen, click New Computer and click Next. - 4.
+On the Do you have a Windows XP CD? screen, click I will use the wizard from the Windows XP CD and click Next. - 5.
 When the Now go to your old computer screen appears, go to your old or source computer.
 Do not click Next at this time.